(Full time) 2023 start

 Here are some examples of placements our students have recently completed:

-IBM, EU Consulting by Degrees Administrator
+• EU Consulting by Degrees Administrator, IBM

-During your industrial placement, you will have an industrial supervisor from within the company, plus an academic supervisor who will keep in touch throughout your placement.
+During your industrial placement, you'll have an industrial supervisor from within the company, plus an academic supervisor who will keep in touch throughout your placement.

-Find out more about work experience on the Careers website.
+Find out more about Industrial placements.